srcdev888/AppSecRepository/cxiast-ci/automate/README.md

 In this step, we will leverage on CxFlow to process the scan results;
 - Stop the scan based on the SCAN_TAG, and retrieve the results
-- Create jira tickets for new vulnerabilities, note applied 'filter-severity'
+- Create jira tickets for new vulnerabilities, and applied 'filter-severity'

+        !!!
+Note that CxFlow only supports creation of new Jira tickets

 - Fail pipeline upon exceeding 'threshold-severity'

 ```groovy